Serving Clients Throughout Upstate New York with Multiple Convenient Locations

 Most people trust their doctors, hospitals, and other health care providers.
 Unfortunately, health care providers do make mistakes, and when they do, a patient may suffer serious harm.
 If you were injured by a doctor, you may be able to recover damages by bringing a lawsuit.
 At DeFrancisco & Falgiatano, our Syracuse medical malpractice attorneys have years of experience representing patients harmed by medical negligence, and can answer your questions regarding your legal rights.

-What are the Most Common Types of Medical Malpractice?
+What Are the Most Common Types of Medical Malpractice?

 Common types of medical malpractice include surgical errors, failure to diagnose, misdiagnosis, failure to treat, and prescription drug errors.
 Failure to diagnose a disease or illness is very common, with the most common diseases that are misdiagnosed being cancer and heart attacks.
 When a doctor fails to diagnose a life-threatening condition, catastrophic injuries or death may result.
 Similarly, there are surgical errors that can be life threatening.
 Sometimes these involve leaving sponges or tools inside a body cavity, while sometimes the wrong site is operated upon.
 Sometimes a surgical technique is not performed correctly.
 In other cases, there is a failure to obtain informed consent to perform the surgery.
 There are also situations in which a doctor arrives at the correct diagnosis but doesn’t treat the illness according to the accepted professional standard of care, or fails to follow up.
 Many medical malpractice lawsuits are brought against OB-GYNs for birth injuries.
 These birth injuries may be the result of a failure to perform a C-section or a failure to provide proper monitoring during the pregnancy.
 Doctors may make actionable mistakes by prescribing an incorrect medication, prescribing a medication that has an adverse interaction with another medication taken by the patient, or through incorrect dosing.

-What is the Statute Of Limitations for a Birth Injury Case in New York?
+What Is the Statute Of Limitations for a Birth Injury Case in New York?

 Most doctors strive to provide quality care during a patient’s pregnancy or labor and delivery.
 Unfortunately, mistakes happen.
 When newborns suffer birth injuries due to medical malpractice, their lives may be changed forever.
 Birth injury lawsuits need to be filed within 2 years and 6 months from the time of injury.
 Wrongful death lawsuits based on birth injury need to be filed within 2 years from the date of the baby’s death.